christiaan-lombard/udacity-ai-programming-python/m1-2-python/python.md

 - Mutate a slice: `months[3:4] = ['Apr', 'May']`
 - Access a subsequence/slice: `months[0:2]` or `months[:2]` => `['Jan', 'Feb']`
 - Supports `in` and `not in` operators: `'Jan' in months` => `True`

-### List Functions

-- `len(list)` - returns how many elements are in a list.
-- `max(list)` - returns the greatest element of the list.
-How the greatest element is determined depends on what type objects are in the list.
-The maximum element in a list of numbers is the largest number.
-The maximum elements in a list of strings is element that would occur last if the list were sorted alphabetically.
-This works because the the max function is defined in terms of the greater than comparison operator.
-The max function is undefined for lists that contain elements from different, incomparable types.
-- `min(list)` - returns the smallest element in a list. min is the opposite of max, which returns the largest element in a list.
-- `sorted(list)` - returns a copy of a list in order from smallest to largest, leaving the list unchanged.

 Other usefull list operations: